PenguinMod/PenguinMod-ExtensionsGallery/README.md

 <img src="example_block.png" alt="Block" height="64"></img>

+*(visit https://scratchblocks.github.io to play with creating blocks like this)*

 Note that GitHub, Visual Studio Code or other Markdown editors likely will not support this. **This only works on the PenguinMod site.** This is also why Vercel may allow you to preview your pull request.

 #### Adding the tutorial to the site